microyahoo/ceph-dev-docker/README.md

 providing a container-based runtime and development environment (based on openSUSE "Tumbleweed").

+Note: openSUSE "Tumbleweed" is a rolling release and containing the latest "stable" versions of all software.
+If you're experiencing any issues while setting up the container it might be worthwhile to try it out on Leap.
+In order to do so replace the first line in the `Dockerfile`:

+    FROM opensuse/tumbleweed

+with

+    FROM opensuse/leap:15.3

-It requires a local git clone to start up a [vStart](http://docs.ceph.com/docs/master/dev/dev_cluster_deployement/) environment.
+`ceph-dev-docker` requires a local git clone to start up a [vStart](http://docs.ceph.com/docs/master/dev/dev_cluster_deployement/) environment.